jimhigson/oboe.js/writing/main/3_Background.md

 unlikely to grow fast enough that this technique may be relied upon without a fallback for several years.

+In fact, this is exactly how web browsers are implemented.
+However, this progressive use of http is hardwired into the browser engines rather than exposing an API suitable for general use and as such is treated as something of a special case specific to web browsers and has not so far seen a more general application.
+I wish to argue that a general application of this technique is viable and offers a worthwhile improvement over current common methods.

 While until recently browsers have provided no mechanism to stream into AJAX, almost every other instance of downloading has taken advantage of streaming and progressive interpretation.
 This includes image formats,